-Running and jogging on a treadmill is great for burning calories but treadmill exercises are focused on the legs and lower body when compared to a rower.
-Exercise on a rowing machine will give you a full body workout while an elliptical is somewhere in between.
+The main difference between rowing machines, a treadmill, and an elliptical is that treadmill exercises are focused on the legs and lower body while exercise on a rowing machine will give you a full-body workout.
+Finally, the elliptical is somewhere in between the rower and treadmill.

 Rower vs elliptical vs treadmill for weight loss and fat burning

 It’s widely believed that the treadmill is better for burning more calories per hour than the rower and on the face of it this may be true.
 But from my experience with fitness and weight loss, I think there is another factor that is overlooked.

 This is my theory – The more lean muscle that you have, the more fat you will burn at rest.
 While running on a treadmill will probably burn more calories when you are actually working out, you are not training or engaging as many muscle groups compared to a workout on a rowing machine.